michaelandrefraniatte/michaelandrefraniatte/README.md

 *I present somes of my personal works with video stream.*

-\* I was forced to publish my works by myself alone, otherwise it would be stolen or lost
+\* I was forced to publish my personal works by myself, otherwise it would be stolen or lost, being alone and without any rip off skill.
+\** Required.
+\*** I retain all rights on my sources codes, and no one may reproduce, distribute, or create derivative works from my personal works.